 User 2: I recently downloaded my windows 10 upgrade which I had reserved, everything went smoothly but when I click the 'Upgrade now button' in the dialog prompt which says schedule it or go for it now the computer goes into restart screen and stays there forever.from answers.microsoft.com

 If you have come across the same issue as mentioned by the above users, you may try the following methods.
 But before you try the following methods to fix that Windows won't restart after update, I would suggest you performing a hard shutdown and then start the computer and check, as some users said that after they turned it off from the power button and back on again, it works fine.
-I also recommend you to disconnect all the external devices other than mouse and keyboard, then try to install the updates and check.
+I also recommend that you disconnect all the external devices other than the mouse and keyboard, then try to install the updates and check.

 Step 1.
 Press CTRL + ALT + DELETE.
 Then the restart screen will disappear and you will see Task Manager.
 It will reveal the hanging programs that have failed to close.